 South Korea tends to have a humid continental climate and a humid subtropical climate, and is affected by the East Asian monsoon, with precipitation heavier in summer during a short rainy season called jangma (장마), which begins end of June through the end of July.
 Winters can be extremely cold with the minimum temperature dropping below −20 °C in the inland region of the country: in Seoul, the average January temperature range is −7 to 1 °C , and the average August temperature range is 22 to 30 °C .
 Winter temperatures are higher along the southern coast and considerably lower in the mountainous interior.
 Summer can be uncomfortably hot and humid, with temperatures exceeding 30 °C in most parts of the country.
 South Korea has four distinct seasons; spring, summer, autumn and winter.
 Spring usually lasts from late-March to early-May, summer from mid-May to early-September, autumn from mid-September to early-November, and winter from mid-November to mid-March.

-- Moon to head to Papua New Guinea for APEC forum, meeting with Chinese president
+- (LEAD) Moon heads to Papua New Guinea for APEC forum, meeting with Xi